outside of a building with reflections in the windows

 Innovation in AI can enable important new capabilities, but this technological revolution can also bring potential new impacts - from increased energy bills to additional pollution to strained resources.
 CMU researchers are exploring these challenges and forging paths forward to a future where AI infrastructure can be developed sustainably, and in a way that responds to the needs of local communities.

 Advances in AI mean increasingly sophisticated cybersecurity threats.
-CMU is well positioned to meet these challenges with innovative solutions spun out of the CyLab Robotics Security and Privacy Initiative, which studies the security of autonomous robotics systems; and the Software and Engineering Institute, a research center that is leveraging AI to create a more resilient power grid.
+CMU is well positioned to meet these challenges with innovative solutions spun out of the CyLab Security and Privacy Institute, which coordinates cybersecurity research and education across all university departments; and the Software and Engineering Institute, a research center that is leveraging AI to create a more resilient power grid.

 At CMU, our discoveries don’t stay in the lab.
 We pride ourselves on cutting edge research and technology - such as inventing new materials for next-generation energy systems and in launching start-ups based on our research.